-Communion is the latest single from Rebecca Clamp and is a collaboration with Matti Keltanen.
-It’s a project that combines the distinctive lyrics and vocal style of Clamp with the electro-ambient arrangments of Keltanen – the result, 2 tracks of exciting, original music from Helsinki:
+Communion is a collaboration with Matti Keltanen.
+It’s a project that combines the distinctive lyrics and vocal style of Clamp with the electro-ambient arrangments of Keltanen – the result, 2 tracks of exciting, original music from Helsinki.

 Rebecca Clamp’s second release with Folkwit Records, Key to the City is a love letter to Clamp’s neighbourhood in Helsinki, but you don’t need to have been to Finland to appreciate these songs about love, fragility and finding home.
 As with her debut album Nocturnal Leap (2005), her lyrics delight in the small-great things in life: parasitic wasps, a special bookshop, and a bearded female saint all make colourful appearances here.
 The album features performances from Franka Oroza (FEW), JP Cavonius (Flannelmouth, Scaramangas and Treehouse), and Alex Reeves (Dizzee Rascal, EZIO) amongst others.